mincheol-shin/flutter_simple_animations/README.md

 # flutter_simple_animations
-This repo is it for implementation of simple animations.
+This repo is for implementation of simple animations.